ronnnnnnnnnnnnn/renpho-escs20m/README.md

 The pattern so far: marketed model name is unreliable, but the HVIN — and specifically its revision suffix (`A2`, `B2`, `N`…) — tracks the actual hardware and apparently also the protocol.
 If your Renpho scale HVIN ends in `A2` or `N`, this library will likely work with it; if it ends in some other suffix, try it out to see if it works and report back on the issue tracker.

-> This integration may also work with other QN-Scale varieties utilizing the same protocol, including non-Renpho ones.
+> This library may also work with other QN-Scale varieties utilizing the same protocol, including non-Renpho ones.
 Feel free to report compatibility results on the issue tracker.

 ### Reporting a compatibility result